ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 This specification attempts to standardize that practice as openly as possible and in a way that attempts to benefit the entire Internet.
-The information here is meant to be a concise guide for those wishing to implement services using UUIDs, UUIDs in combination with URNs {{RFC8141}}, or otherwise.
+The information here is meant to be a concise guide for those wishing to implement services using UUIDs either in combination with URNs {{RFC8141}} or otherwise.

 There is an ITU-T Recommendation and an ISO/IEC Standard {{X667}} that are derived from {{RFC4122}}.
 Both sets of